Hamama

-Hamama (حمامة) was a Palestinian town of over 5,000 inhabitants that was depopulated during the 1948 Arab-Israeli War.
+Hamama (حمامة) was a Palestinian town of over 5,000 inhabitants that was depopulated during the 1948 Arab–Israeli War.
 It was located 24 kilometers north of Gaza.
 It was continuously inhabited from the Mamluk period (c.
 1270) until 1948.

 The site had been previously inhabited from the Hellenistic through the Roman and Byzantine periods, flourishing during the latter.
 It has been suggested that the settlement there was the city known from sources by the Greek name of Peleia, but some are placing that city closer to Ascalon.
 The site has been used to build a new neighbourhood in the northern part of the Israeli city of Ashkelon, after undergoing a rescue dig.

 Etymology

-Hamama's earliest recorded name is Peleia, dating to the Roman period.
-It translates as "dove", and when the Arabs conquered it through the Rashidun Caliphate in the seventh century, the town received its Arabic name Hamama meaning "dove" (see حمامة), reflecting its Byzantine roots.
+The Arabic name *Ḥamāma* means "dove," and as the site has been inhabited since at least the Hellenistic period, with remains from the Roman and Byzantine eras, it may be a translation of the earlier village name *Peleia/Palaia* (Greek for "dove"), though this identification is not conclusive and that village may have been closer to Ascalon.
+Alternative explanations include a tradition linking the name to a military encampment at the site (*Wādī al-Ḥima*).